haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Most of these commands are also available in their respective options menu.

+-- Windowed Mode
+To run in windowed mode, add +windowed 1 to the "Command-Line" textbox in "Advanced" options of the launcher.

 -- Known Bugs

 Unfortuantely we can't fix everything!
 Here's a list of known bugs.